Case Transfer Criteria and Procedures

 • If there is a need to transfer the case to another office due to placement location issues for the assigned CSW, the transfer can take place within ninety (90) days only with agreement between all parties.

-• The sending CSW has completed the initial physical inspection of the Supervised Independent Living Placement (SILP) ensuing the placement meets minimal criteria, initiated, and submitted the SILP for approval.
+• The sending CSW has completed the initial physical inspection of the Supervised Independent Living Placement (SILP) ensuring the placement meets minimal criteria, initiated, and submitted the SILP for approval.

 This section applies to all transfers.

 • The sending CSW has completed the initial physical inspection ensuring the home does not have any safety threats and meets the physical, emotional, medical, and mental health needs of the child.
-A detailed home description about the layout and composition of the caregiver's or parent/legal guardian home must be documented in CWS/CMS, including where each child and adults sleep in the home.
+A detailed home description including the layout and composition, of where each child and adult sleeps must be documented in CWS/CMS.

 Sibling Groups